 4. Other types of active income

-Below are common examples of passive income sources:
+Common examples of passive income include:

 1. Interest earned from investments